jacebenson/jace.pro/content/post/2017-11-01-discovery-affinity-issue/index.md

 ---

-If you are using discovery and credential affinity, and you have an IP address not updating approprately, look at `dscy_credentials_affinity` for the ip address that should be set.
+If you are using discovery and credential affinity, and you have an IP address not updating appropriately, look at `dscy_credentials_affinity` for the ip address that should be set.